-Writing and Publishing: Kanji is the author of The Constant Yes of Things: Selected Poems 1973-2018 (Off the Common Books) and Enlightened Contemporaries: Saint Francis, Dogen, and Rumi (Monkfish Books).
+Writing and Publishing: Kanji is the author of Enlightened Contemporaries: Saint Francis, Dogen, and Rumi (Monkfish Books) as well as two volumes of poems, Paintings of Rice Cakes Satisfy Hunger and The Constant Yes of Things (Off the Common Books).
 He also is a contributing author to The Arts of Contemplative Care: Pioneering Voices in Buddhist Chaplaincy and Pastoral Work (Wisdom Publications).
 He recently has completed a book-length manuscript of a wellness memoir, The Whole Earth is Medicine: A Zen Buddhist's Recovery from Cancer Using 20 Factors of Natural Healing, and is in the process of revising the manuscript of a spiritual memoir called Appalachian Zen: Journeys of an American Buddhist.
 His poems have appeared in numerous literary journals nationwide, and his writing has received awards from the Massachusetts Artists Foundation and the Pennsylvania Council on the Arts.
 Additionally, he has worked as a professional journalist and editor, publishing articles in The Boston Globe, The Massachusetts Review, Santa Fe Reporter, and elsewhere.

 Broad Spiritual Focus: Kanji is dedicated to reforming American Zen to eliminate the idolatry of the teacher ("no gurus!"), to include the traditions of women's domestic Zen, and to counter the toxic influences of spiritual consumerism, commercialism, and spiritual celebrity.